Loading…

 Shelley Harris

-BS Speech and Hearing, MLIS
+BS Speech and Hearing, MLIS, Oak Park Public Library

 Shelley Harris, MLIS, is a children’s librarian in Oak Park, IL with a passion for early literacy, serving and celebrating the disability community, and exploring technology.
 She has a younger brother with a rare genetic syndrome who has used AAC for almost 30 years, which inspired...
 Read More →